-The starry sky, beautiful sand dunes, the sunrise and sunset in the Sahara Desert have always been fascinating to me.
-Even since I was a schoolboy I knew I would someday go to the Sahara Desert.
-It came true this March 2017, when I was lucky to join my Odynovo colleagues Candy and Thomas on a tour of inspection to Morocco to check the local hotels, attractions, tour guides and vehicles.
+The starry sky, beautiful sand dunes, and sunrise and sunset in the Sahara Desert have always been fascinating to me.
+Even since I was a schoolboy, I knew I would someday go to the Sahara Desert.
+It came true this March when I was lucky enough to join my Odynovo colleague Candy and Thomas on a tour of inspection to Morocco to check the local hotels, attractions, tour guides, and vehicles.
 Our visit to the Sahara Desert was a part of our wonderful Morocco tour.

 The sun appeared to be larger and redder, lightening the distant deserted hills.
 It looked as if the hills, which were whitish seconds ago, now were adorned with a soft loop of ribbon.
 Clouds got more heavily colored when the sun was approaching the horizon.
 The moment the sun disappeared in the horizon, everything changed: Layers of clouds were dyed, all floating comfortably in the blue sky, like shiny smooth satins with orange-red floral patterns; surrounded in the red, the faraway vegetation on the sand dune also seemed more vibrant.

 After soaking up the scenery, we proceeded to Merzouga Desert Camp.
 We arrived before night fell.
 The camp was small, but the tents were big.
 We decided to have a glimpse of the tent before we watched the stars.
 So we entered the tent.
 There were three beds, a bathroom, a flush toilet, a shower cubicle, an air conditioner, etc. It's incredible!
 We never expected such luxurious and spacious tents in the desert.
 It would guarantee a good overnight stay.